rust-lang/rust/src/doc/guide.md

 The first is when interfacing with C code, and the second is when building certain kinds of abstractions.

-Rust has support for FFI, (which you can read about in the [FFI Guide](guide-ffi.html)) but Rust can't guarantee that the C code will be safe, like Rust's will.
+Rust has support for FFI (which you can read about in the [FFI Guide](guide-ffi.html)), but can't guarantee that the C code will be safe.
 Therefore, Rust marks such functions with the `unsafe` keyword, which indicates that the function may not behave properly.

 Second, if you'd like to create some sort of shared-memory data structure, Rust